RobotLocomotion/drake-iiwa-driver/README.md

 TODO(sam.creasey) Update the Drake external to point to master once the needed changes are integrated.

+The computer running Sunrise Workbench must be configured with an address which can communicate with 192.170.10.2/24, and which is connected to the KONI port.
+KUKA recommends directly attaching the computer to the KONI port instead of using a switch.

 Once Sunrise Workbench is provisioned, you'll need to build the local interface which communicated with the iiwa arm using FRI, and with the